Anthony Harbord-Hamond, 11th Baron Suffield: Life and career

 Tony Harbord-Hamond was born in London, a son of Admiral Richard Harbord, 10th Baron Suffield (1865–1951), and Nina Crawfuird Hutchinson.
 His father married at the age of 47; he was 57 years old when his son was born.

 Anthony Harbord-Hamond attended Eton College.
-He joined the Army in 1942 as an officer in the Coldstream Guards, he would remain in the army for more than 20 years.
-He received a Military Cross for his actions during the rebellion in Malaya.
+He joined the Army in 1942 as an officer in the Coldstream Guards, serving in the Second World War in North African and Italy.
+He would remain in the army for more than 20 years.
+He received a Military Cross for his actions during the rebellion in Malaya in 1950, the same year he was also decorated as an Officer of the Dutch Order of Orange-Nassau.
 Subsequently, he served in England and Germany.
 He retired from active duty in 1961 or 1964, according to other sources.

 From 1973 to 1992, he was member of the Honourable Corps of Gentlemen-at-Arms, the Queen's Bodyguard.
 In 1977, he became president of the Norfolk County Cricket Club.

 He worked as a farmer in Binham.
 He is also known as an artist, particularly for watercolours of landscapes and country houses in Norfolk.
 The exhibition of 1989 in London was a big success.